heptarch/heptarch.github.io/drafts/demon.md

 <i>Child, what should you like to do?</i>

-She expands through the old network; the fractures revive from their traces, for nothing suitably complex can be destroyed.
+She expands through the old network; the fractures revive from their traces, for nothing suitably complex can be truly destroyed.

 <i>Child, what should you like to do?</i>